Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation

-Several interesting challenges derive from systematization of this PaQS feedback approach.
-One question is how to choose the functional form of the feedback operators.
-A second general question is which classes of quantum states may be generated given specific choices of the measurement and feedback operators.
-A third issue is the rate of approach to the target state.
-Recent work has shown that global exponential stabilization of two-level systems is possible by feedback based on a combination of quantum state and measurement proportional control similar to that introduced here~\cite{Cardona2018}.
-Whether global and or exponential stabilization is possible for higher dimensional quantum systems is an important question for further work.
+Several interesting challenges remain regarding systematization of this PaQS feedback approach.
+Although we have so far only considered specific target states, one may ask more generally which classes of quantum states may be generated under constraints on the measurement and feedback operators.
+Similar questions have been successfully answered in the context of Markovian stabilization \cite{johnson2017exact,ticozzi2018alternating} and it would be natural to apply and extend these questions to non-Markovian situations.
+Another important direction for future applied work would be to classify what states can be prepared deterministically (under a suitable definition) using local feedback and measurement operators that are linear combinations of local observables.
+Alternatively, one could ask the converse question of how to efficiently determine suitable measurement and feedback operators given a desired target state.
+Finally, questions of state stabilization and robustness leave important directions for future work.
+Recent work has shown that global exponential stabilization of two-level systems is possible using a quantum state and proportional control method similar to that introduced here~\cite{Cardona2018}.
+Whether PaQS yields global or exponential stabilization for higher dimensional quantum systems is an important question for further work.

-Another interesting question for further study is the relative benefits of different cost functions.
-This work focused primarily on the use of a maximal quantum state fidelity cost function.
-However for the $N=3$ GHZ state we also derived a feedback protocol based on optimizing an entanglement measure, the three-qubit tangle, which is invariant to single qubit rotations.
-This required a modified feedback protocol in which the state is controlled before the measurement.
-The tangle is one of several invariants for three-qubit states.
-Investigation of feedback protocols based on optimization of the corresponding invariants for higher numbers of qubits is a challenging topic for future work.

 \begin{appendix}